-Virginia International University is committed to providing a positive educational experience for its students.
+Virginia International University is committed to provide a positive educational experience for its students.
 VIU faculty and staff attempt to create, in all areas, an atmosphere that is conducive to learning.
 For this reason, VIU has established a procedure to address any school-related problems, concerns, or complaints to ensure that student concerns on academic and non-academic matters are constantly aware, addressed, resolved, improve and enhance the quality of services.

 The life cycle of a complaint is made up of five stages, wherein the first stage encourages informal resolutions to address and resolve the student complaints as quickly as possible.
 In the event that matters are unresolved or do not result in a satisfactory outcome, the complaints can be escalated to the next stage.
 Certain complaints will receive immediate attention by the Department of Quality Assurance and a formal investigation will be launched, based on the urgency and sensitive nature of a given complaint.

 VIU team members maintain an open-door policy.
 Students may express concerns to any administrator.
 In order to resolve the problem at the earliest opportunity, all students are encouraged to address their complaints initially to VIU staff member involved or the other department responsible to oversee the immediate area causing the concerns.
 It is advisable for VIU staff members and department involved to briefly record the complaints in writing and share with other departments if the case and experience could benefit other departments.
 For example, academic concerns will be handled by the instructors directly.
 Students should first discuss the problem with the instructor and then with the Dean of the School, if necessary.
 If the problem is not resolved at that level, the student should then contact the Chief Academic Officer.